AuDigitalHealth/mcv/input/intro-notes/StructureDefinition-dh-medicationrequest-core-1-intro.md

-The purpose of this profile is to provide a core representation of a request for the supply of a medication and the instructions for administration of that medication to a patient for the electronic exchange of health information between individuals, healthcare providers, and the My Health Record system infrastructure in Australia.

 This profile identifies the additional constraints, extensions, and value sets that build on and extend [MedicationRequest](http://hl7.org/fhir/R4/medicationrequest.html) that are supported.

 Where a more specific MedicationRequest profile is applicable, e.g. prescription, an implementation **SHALL** ensure the resource conforms to that specific profile.